VirgilSecurity/virgil-sdk-net/Docs/sdk-reference-api.md

 ##### Summary

-Represents a card that agrigates inself the identity and public key.
+Represents full virgil card object returned from virgil cards service

 <a name='P-Virgil-SDK-Models-CardModel-CreatedAt'></a>
 ### CreatedAt `property` [#](#P-Virgil-SDK-Models-CardModel-CreatedAt 'Go To Here') [=](#contents 'Back To Contents')